Whitecat18/Mavoc-Antivirus/README.md

   <br>

-  <p><i> An opensource antivirus tool that scans, analyzes,s and removes malware, Torjans, payloads, botnets, Ransomware, etc
+  <p><i> An opensource antivirus tool that scans, analyze and removes malware, Torjans, payloads, botnets, Ransomware, etc
   <br>
     Created in QT and python by<a href="https://twitter.com/Smukx07"> @Smukx</a> .</i></p>
   <br />